-The parts department offers Genuine Honda parts, Pro Honda products, Hondaline accessories. and the same quality that went into your Honda can be found in Genuine Honda replacement parts.
+The parts department offers Genuine Honda parts, Pro Honda products, Hondaline accessories (USA only), and Honda accessories and products (Canada only).
+The same quality that went into your Honda can be found in Genuine Honda replacement parts.
 You'll also find comparable quality in the accessories and products available from the parts department.

-The sales department offers the Honda Protection Plan to extend almost all of your warranty coverage.
+The sales department offers the Honda Protection Plan to extend almost all of your warranty coverage (USA only).
 Your Honda dealer can inform you about competition and other riding events in your area.
-You'll also find that your dealer is a source of information about American Honda's Rider Education Centers and the Honda Rider's Club of America.
+You'll also find that your dealer is a source of information about American Honda's Rider Education Centers and the Honda Rider's Club of America (USA only).